SciTools/iris/docs/src/whatsnew/latest.rst

    longer using the ``--strict`` argument. (:pull:`5496`)

 #. `@trexfeathers`_ and `@pp-mo`_ improved how the conda-forge feedstock
-   release candidate branch is managed, via: :doc:`release_do_nothing`.
+   release candidate branch is managed, via:
+   :doc:`../developers_guide/release_do_nothing`.
    (:pull:`5515`)